Two petrol stations straddling the Llangollen Canal, near the Welsh border.

 Catering: The Lazy Kettle (at roundabout site)

 Forecourt: northbound only: Shell, Select, Deli by Shell, Costa Express

 and southbound only: BP, M&S Simply Food, Wild Bean Café, Free Cash Machine

 Short stay customer parking is available for cars at both sites.

 HGV parking is only available at The Lazy Kettle site and is free for the first 2 hours, after which HGVs must pay £27 per 24 hour period.

-Prices are paid in the café, and can be paid using GBP, Euros, using fuel cards or SNAP.
+Prices are paid in the café, and can be paid with GBP, EUR, fuel cards or SNAP.

 This information is provided to us by third parties.
 You should always check with staff on site.